Updated September 2014

 - 32 KU Medical Center graduates live and/or practice in Anderson County.

 - 2 health care providers have been placed in Anderson County since 2004 through the Kansas Recruitment and Retention Center, which provides placement assistance to rural health organizations and seeks to enhance the quality and quantity of health care professionals in rural Kansas.

 - 1 Anderson County health care employer exhibited with 2013 Kansas Career Opportunities, which is designed to introduce medical students, residents and other health care professionals to rural communities looking to hire.

 - 2 health care professionals from Anderson County participated in KU Medical Center continuing education courses and conferences in Fiscal Year 2014.

 Researching to Improve Health

 - Hospitalization has been identified as a teachable moment in which patients may be more likely to quit smoking.
 Anderson County Hospital is one of 35 Kansas hospitals participating in Kan Quit II, a study that provides smoking cessation counseling, treatment and case management services to inpatients.
 The study then evaluates the effectiveness of the smoking cessation services.
 The project is led by Edward Ellerbeck, MD, MPH and is sponsored by the National Cancer Institute and the National Institutes of Health.

-- Anderson County is served by the East office of KU Medical Center's Area Health Education Centers (AHECs) in Pittsburg, which serves the state through student education initiatives, professional education for health care providers, health screenings, clinics and public presentations on health topics.
+- Anderson County is served by the East office of KU Medical Center's Area Health Education Center (AHEC) in Pittsburg, which serves the state through student education initiatives, professional education for health care providers, health screenings, clinics and public presentations on health topics.